 1st day: Marrakesh – Taroudant

-Departure from your hotel or riad into the High Atlas Mountains, across the famous Tizi-n-Test pass, stopping at the Tinmal mosque, which may be visited by non-Moslems.
-Lunch will be in a mountain restaurant with superb views.
-Descending the other side we reach Taroudant, known as “the little Marrakesh”.
+Departing from your hotel or riad into the High Atlas Mountains, we take the 203 across the High Atlas passing through Tahanoute, Asni and Ouirgane and the Ouiragne lake, climbing ever higher whilst the traffic decreases in volume.
+We cross the famous Tizi-n-Test pass, 2092m, stopping at the beautiful brick Tinmal mosque, which may be visited by non-Moslems.
+Lunch will be at a mountain restaurant with superb views.
+Descending the other side following the Siroua Mountains, we reach the River Souss plain and Taroudant, known as “the little Marrakesh”.
 It is spectacular for its massive ramparts and beautiful medina.
 It is here that you spend the night in a riad set in a large garden with olive and orange trees.

 2nd day: Taroudant – Chagaga

-After breakfast, we continue to Taliouine, which is the heart of the saffron growing area in Morocco where you can visit the small but interesting, government-run saffron museum.
+After breakfast, we retrace our steps a while and come to Taliouine, which is the heart of the saffron growing area in Morocco where you can visit the small but interesting, government-run saffron museum.
+The scent of saffron inside is most enticing.
 We cross the two passes of Tizi-n-Tighatine and Tizi-n-Ikhsane before reaching Kourkouda and Taznakht.
-This small town is famous for its Berber gelims and carpets.
-From here we continue south and drive into the Sahara across the stony desert, “reg” and “hammada” and across the now dried-up Lake Iriqui.
+This small town is famous for its Berber gelims and carpets and it is from here that we continue south towards the desert.
+As we approach the desert, the landscape becomes flatter and more barren.
+At the end of the paved road in Foum Zguid (“Foum” means “mouth”, so the town is called “the Mouth of the River Zguid), we drive into the Sahara across the now dried-up Lake Iriqui.
 In the middle of this lake, we can search for fossils.
-Lunch will be in Chagaga, far away from villages and ‘civilisation’.
-Here you take a camel ride and can clamber up to the top of the high dunes to watch the sunset.
-At the foot of the dunes, we have dinner and spend the night in a bivouac of nomad tents.
+The track takes us through stony desert, the “hammada”, and becomes increasingly sandy.
+The small dunes need to be negotiated carefully as the ever-present breeze and wind change their shape constantly.
+You will appreciate the skill and experience of your driver, whose built-in GPS knowledge takes you safely through an area seemingly lacking in landmarks to guide you.
+Once at the camp, you take an hour to an hour & a half camel ride and can clamber up to the top of the high dunes to watch the sunset.
+At the foot of the dunes, we have dinner and spend the night in a camp of traditional nomad tents.

 3rd day: Chagaga – Zagora

 After breakfast in the bivouac, the itinerary takes you across another 60 km of the desert road via the Sacred Oasis to arrive in M’hamid.
-Here you will be taken to visit Abdelhadi’s ancestral house in the old village on the opposite side of the Dra’a River.
-At a riad outside the village, we will stop for a shower, lunch and a rest.
-Later we take the road again towards Zagora, where we stop for the night in a bivouac of nomad tents, where you can have a camel ride before dinner.
+The old village is typical of desert dwellings with adobe buildings and covered streets to keep out the searing heat of the height of summer.
+A wonderful example of these houses is Abdelhadi’s ancestral home which you can visit.
+Later we take the road north again towards Zagora, the largest town in the entire area, and where we stop for the night in a camp of nomad tents, where you can have a camel ride before dinner.

 4th day: Zagora – Merzouga